-The convertible hybrid is a category that transforms the device into laptops with the aid of a keyboard.
+The convertible hybrid is a category that transforms the device into a laptop with the aid of a keyboard.
 This is where they get the name 2-in-1 tablets or convertible hybrid.
-They can be rotated to a full 360 degrees to transform them in tablet-like form or fold their keyboards into a tent mode.
+They can be rotated to a full 360 degrees to transform into a tablet-like form or fold their keyboards into a tent mode.

 The core of online learning is the virtual model.
 So schools now use platforms that work on mobile devices so those teachers and students can use the Google Classroom App on iOS and Android mobile devices.